DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Gateways and Validation Services

 Even while using well defined messages based on [Apache AVRO](https://avro.apache.org), it is certain that not all solutions and simulators speak each other's 'language'.
-Like in Europe, as not everyone is speaking Esperanto or English and there is a need for translators, in the test-bed we need *gateways* to translate one topic's message to another.
+Like in Europe, as not everyone is speaking Esperanto or English and there is a need for translators, in the Test-bed we need *gateways* to translate one topic's message to another.
 Examples are not only translating one message format to another, but for example to translate:
 - A message from a simulator sharing the location of all vehicles, to a COP tool message that only contains the location of its own resources
 - An EDXL Resource Management request from a COP tool to a simulator message, which in turn sends out an ambulance to the required location.